geotribu/gischat/README.md

    }
    ```

-1. `"newcomer"`: someone has just registered in the room, e.g.:
+1. `"newcomer"`: someone has just registered in the channel, e.g.:

    ```json
    {